 - Communication Basics

 Enrollment options depend on the level of comfort you have navigating the Southwest Tech website.
-One option is to meet with a Student Success Coach or Knox Learning Center instructor; these individuals will work to ensure that you are enrolled in the course that best fits your needs.
+One option is to meet with an Advisor or Knox Learning Center instructor; these individuals will work to ensure that you are enrolled in the course that best fits your needs.
 A second option is to register for these courses independently as a non-program student through the Continuing Education portal, in which case you do not need to complete an application or follow the admissions process.

 - A pocket folder will be useful to organize handouts and course materials that you are given or choose to print for future reference.